Hill of Tara: Name

-Features and early history
+Early history

 Ancient monuments

 The remains of twenty ancient monuments are visible, and at least three times that many have been found through geophysical surveys and aerial photography.

 The oldest visible monument is Dumha na nGiall (the 'Mound of the Hostages'), a Neolithic passage tomb built around 3,200 BC.
 It holds the remains of hundreds of people, most of which are cremated bones.
 In the Neolithic, it was the communal tomb of a single community for about a century, during which there were almost 300 burials.
 Almost a millennium later, in the Bronze Age, there were a further 33 burials – first in the passage and then in the mound around it.
 During this time, only certain high-status individuals were buried there.
 At first, it was the tomb of one community, but later multiple communities came together to bury their elite there.
 The last burial was a full body burial of a young man of high status, with an ornate necklace and dagger.
+Two gold torcs were found there dating to around 2000 BC.

 During the late Neolithic or early Bronze Age, a huge double timber circle or "wood henge" was built on the hilltop.
 It was 250m in diameter and surrounded the Mound of the Hostages.
 At least six smaller burial mounds were built in an arc around this timber circle, including those known as Dall, Dorcha, Dumha na mBan-Amhus ('Mound of the Mercenary Women') and Dumha na mBó ('Mound of the Cow').
 The timber circle was eventually either removed or decayed, and the burial mounds are barely visible today.